SONNY-SONNIX/Seville_Capstone_Sentiment_Analyzer_App/FastAPI_readme.md

 - Docker: A platform for developing, shipping, and running applications in containers.

-- XGBoost: A machine learning library for gradient boosting.
+- Transformers: A machine learning model library on huggingface.

 ### Project Structure 📂

 - *main.py:* Contains the FastAPI application code and endpoint definitions.

-- *XGB.joblib:* The pickled machine learning model used for sepsis prediction.

 - *Dockerfile:* Specifies the Docker image configuration.

 - *requirements.txt:* Lists the Python dependencies required for the app.

-- *Other files and directories:* Application files and directories.

 ### Conclusion and Next Steps 🏁

-This FastAPI application demonstrates how to predict sepsis using a machine learning model.
+This FastAPI application demonstrates how to classify a text as a positive or negative sentiment using a machine learning model.

 Dockerization makes deployment hassle-free.
 Feel free to customize and extend the app for your own projects!